pylint-dev/pylint/doc/tutorial.rst

    1  #!/usr/bin/env python3
-   2  """This script prompts a user to enter a message to encode or decode 3  using a classic Caeser shift substitution (3 letter shift)""" 4
+   2  """This script prompts a user to enter a message to encode or decode 3  using a classic Caesar shift substitution (3 letter shift)""" 4
    5  import string
    6